AqwamCreates/DataPredict/docs/index.md

 Once you pass this commercial use threshold and want to license it, keep this in mind:

-* Expect to pay for (gross revenue * (0.0365 / log2(gross revenue))) every month, provided that it uses this library.
-In other words, it starts at around 1% of gross revenue and that percentage decreases as your project earns more.
+* Expect to pay for (gross revenue * (0.06 / log0.5(gross revenue))) every month, provided that it uses this library.
+In other words, it starts at 2% of gross revenue and that percentage decreases as your project earns more.

 * Because machine, deep and reinforcement learning models try to find the best solution for you during training, you are likely (but not guaranteed) to increase your revenue over this cost.

 * You're not licensing convenience; you're licensing a higher probability of increased revenue.

-* Think of it this way: you’re not losing 1% of your revenue; you’re investing 1% to unlock the other 30% you might be leaving on the table.
+* Think of it this way: you’re not losing 1% of your revenue; you’re investing 2% to unlock the other 30% you might be leaving on the table.
 In some cases, the upside could be even higher.

 * That fee also includes DataPredict™ Neural and DataPredict™ Axon.
 All the money will be used for future research and improvements that will be released to the public.